-Nursing students in good academic standing may seek intercampus transfer at the end of an academic year by petitioning the Admission, Progression, and Graduation (APG) Committee at least one semester in advance of the requested transfer.
-Intercampus transfer requests will be evaluated individually on the basis of the student's academic record and on the availability of faculty, a space in program, and facilities to meet the student's needs and program objectives.
+Nursing students in good academic standing may seek intercampus transfer at the end of a program year (sophomore or junior) by petitioning the Admission, Progression, and Graduation (APG) Committee at least one semester in advance of the requested transfer.
+Due to the difference in course sequencing, students seeking an intercampus transfer should do so only at the completion of all nursing courses required in the sophomore or junior year.
+Intercampus transfer requests submitted to the APG that ask for mid-year program transfer are discouraged.
+Students wishing to transfer within an academic year may be required to complete supplemental course work due to course sequencing differences.

+Intercampus transfer requests will be evaluated individually on the basis of the student's academic record, the availability of space in the required courses, faculty and facility resources to meet the student's needs, and program outcomes and competencies.

-Those students wishing to transfer intra-corridor (between IUBl and IUPUI campuses) need to check with the advisor on their particular campus for the specific paper work required to start the transfer process.
-Transfer will be granted if the student is requesting transfer at the completion of a program year and space is available.
+Those students wishing to transfer intra-core campus (between IUB and IUPUI campuses) need to check with the advisor on their particular campus for the specific paperwork required to start the transfer process.
+Transfer will be granted if the student is requesting transfer at the completion of a program year (sophomore or junior) and space is available.